Uncommon but useful design terms

 Thrillers and fillers

-This comes from the world of gardening.
-If you are designing a display made of flowers and other plants, you normally want some “thrillers”, which are plants that grab attention, and “fillers” which provide a good back-drop and take up space.
+In gardening, if you design a plant display, you normally want some “thrillers”, which are plants that grab attention, and “fillers” which provide a good back-drop and take up space.
 The theory also includes “spillers”, which spill over the sides of the plant pot and make the display feel more natural, but this applies less to interfaces.

 Pixel peeping